 GitHub + Amazon S3

-With Erathos, you can integrate data from GitHub into Amazon S3 in just a few minutes.
-Our platform handles the entire data movement process into your analytics environment and lets you combine that data with other sources in your data warehouse.
-That way, your time is spent on what really creates value — uncovering actionable insights and making more data-driven decisions.
+With Erathos, you can integrate GitHub data into Amazon S3 in just a few minutes.
+Our platform handles the entire data movement process into your analytics environment and lets you join that data with other sources in your Data Warehouse.
+That way, your time goes to what actually creates value — extracting actionable insights and making more data-driven decisions.

 What GitHub data does Erathos sync to Amazon S3?